trueheart78/trueheart78.com/games.md

 #### :eyes: Focused

-1. Beat Saber (VR)
-   * Bought the BTS and Linkin Park packs.
 1. SUPERHOT (VR)
    * Great bit of light exercise for me.
+1. TouHou Luna Nights (XB1) [5.0hr est] [gamepass]

+#### :traffic_light: Started and Need to Finish

 1. Assassin's Creed: Odyssey (PS4/XB1)
    * Re-purchased it and re-playing it again on Xbox One.

-#### :traffic_light: Started and Need to Finish
+   * Have fully explored the world.
+Now, I just need to do the quests.
 1. Assassin's Creed: Valhalla (XSX) [53.0hr est]
    * Playing when the wife is up to watching.
 1. Ghost of Tsushima (PS4) [24.5hr est]